Tips for LHS Parents & Students

 The Lexington High School PTO welcomes new and returning parents to the 2018-2019 school year.
 We look forward to meeting you at events throughout the year.

 Summer Reading: Many LHS courses have summer reading requirements.
 Information can be found on the homepage under LHS Summer Work and Textbook Loans.
 All assignments are listed on the department homepages.

 Freshman Parent Night: On an evening in early September, all freshmen parents are invited to LHS to for an overview/information session with their student’s Dean and counselor.
-Please be sure to know the name of your student’s Dean prior to arrival that night, as each House will meet in separate locations.
-Watch the listserv for the date, time, and location for this event.
+Watch the PTO Weekly Announcements for the date, time, and location for this event.

 Z Block: Z block is a designated time at the end of the day that allows students to stop by to see a teacher or catch their breath before practice or rehearsal begins at 3:00 PM.

 Drop off & Pick up: Parents are requested to drop-off their student(s) on the East side of the high school (Waltham Street) or the North side (Muzzey St. and Park Dr.).
 The Worthen Street entrance is used heavily by buses and special vehicles.

 PTO Forums: Forums covering a wide variety of topics are sponsored by the PTO several times per year.
 Look for more information in our PTO Weekly Announcements.

 Lunches: Lunch is scheduled three times a day.
 Your student might eat as early as 10:30 AM or as late as 1:00 PM.
 This can be particularly hard on students who refuse breakfast or who have after school activities.
 Please help them plan accordingly with snacks and drinks.